pimlie/eslint-multiplexer/README.md

 $ eslint-multiplexer eslint | eslint-multiplexer -b eslint
 ```

-Although the above works and there is nothing wrong with it, for better readability its advised to pipe a final time.
-This way its more clear which options you use and if you use this in a yarn or npm script the extra options you supply on the yarn/npm command are supplied to eslint-multiplexer and not to eslint
+Although the above works and there is nothing wrong with it, for better readability its advised to pipe a third time.
+That way if you use this in a yarn or npm script the extra options you supply on the yarn/npm command are supplied to eslint-multiplexer and not to eslint

 ```
 $ eslint-multiplexer eslint lib1 | eslint-multiplexer eslint lib2 | eslint-multiplexer -m "([^./]+)\.js"
 ```

-### Similar Filename matching
+### Similar filename matching

 You can either use `-b` to match files by their basename or use `-m` to specify a regex.
 All joined matches of the regex will be used as the common filename.